DiegoVallarino/gnn-trade-complexity/README.md

 ## Files

-- `GNN_Trade_Complexity_Pipeline.ipynb`: Complete, executable notebook with all model steps.
+- `python_code`: Complete, executable notebook with all model steps.

 ---